Unleash/unleash/website/docs/how-to/how-to-use-the-admin-api.md

 title: How to use the Admin API
 ---

-You can integrate with Unleash directly using the Admin API.
 This guide explains the steps required to getting access to and using the Admin API.

 ## Step 1: Create API token {#step-1-create-api-token}